Arpitpandey992/Image-Colorization-Using-GAN/README.md

 ## Data Description:
 Since the task is simply colorization of black and white images, we don't need any specific labelled data.
 This allows us to use any image dataset containing various scenes for training.
 So i am using the COCO image dataset which contains various different images describing different objects and scenes. i used 8000 images for training and 2000 for testing.
-Now, the entire dataset is transformed by
-* Resizing every image to 256x256 pixels
-* Applying random horizontal flip (added after training for 350 epochs to see if results improve or not).

 The dataset is defined in the following directory structure:
 <pre>